Language Detector

 When should I use the Language Detector?

-Use it when you want a quick browser-side AI helper for this task: Guess the language of a pasted sentence or paragraph.
-Check whether a mixed note contains enough text for detection.
+Use it when you want a quick browser-side AI helper for this task: Check the likely language of a support note, comment, or short review before routing it.
+Compare alternatives when Spanish, Portuguese, Italian, or French text looks similar.
 It is best for drafts, checks, and learning, not final expert decisions.

 What do the main Language Detector inputs mean?